-- 1. the student may raise his or her cumulative GPA to a 2.00 or better by taking new classes and be removed from probation after the fall or spring semester; - the student may receive the required semester GPA, but not raise the cumulative GPA to the 2.00 level in which case, the student may continue on probation, earning the required semester GPA, for as many semesters as it takes to raise the cumulative GPA above 2.00; or - 3. the student may fail to achieve the required semester GPA and be disqualified.
+- earning the required semester GPA, for as many semesters as it takes to raise the cumulative GPA above 2.00; or - 3. the student may fail to achieve the required semester GPA and be disqualified.

 Students with cumulative GPAs of less than 2.00 who leave the university for a semester or more are not automatically readmitted.
-Such students, as well as all disqualified students, should contact the Office for Academic Programs, SS 111, regarding procedures and guidance for reinstatement and returning to good standing.
+Such students, as well as all disqualified students, should contact the Office for Academic Programs in SS 111, regarding procedures and guidance for reinstatement and returning to good standing.
 By following recommendations and meeting established standards for summer school work or course work at other institutions, the possibility of successful reinstatement is enhanced.
-Academic discipline is one of the functions of the Office for Academic Programs, SS 111.
+Academic discipline is one of the functions of the Office for Academic Programs.
 All students having academic difficulties of any kind should contact this office.
-Also available in this office is information on policies and procedures of the college on academic honesty, student grievances with
+Also available in this office is information on policies and procedures of the college on academic honesty, student grievances with respect to grades, and various petitions regarding college standards and graduation requirements.